 Dr. Deborah Galson is an Associate Professor of Medicine, Division of Hematology/Oncology and of Microbiology & Molecular Genetics, University of Pittsburgh School of Medicine.
-She is a member of the University of Pittsburgh Cancer Institute and of the Molecular and Cellular Cancer Biology Program.
-Dr. Galson also serves as the Director, Pittsburgh Center for Bone & Mineral Research.
+She is a member of the UPMC Hillman Cancer Center and of the Molecular and Cellular Cancer Biology Program.
+Dr. Galson also serves as the Director of the Pittsburgh Center for Bone & Mineral Research.

 Dr. Galson graduated with a BS in Biology/Genetics & Biochemistry from Cornell University in Ithaca, NY.
 She spent 1 year of her graduate training at the Weizmann Institute of Science in Rehovot, Israel, and the remaining years at Brandeis University in Waltham, MA, where she obtained her PhD in Biology in 1984 and was an American Association of University Women Fellow.
 From 1984-1990, Dr. Galson was a NIH postdoctoral fellow (NCI) and later postdoctoral associate at the Massachusetts Institute of Technology (MIT) in Cambridge, MA.

 Following her postdoc, Dr. Galson was a Visiting Scientist at MIT and also an Instructor of Medicine and later Assistant Professor of Medicine at Harvard Medical School in Boston, MA.
+She was a founding member of the BIDMC Bone & Joint Institute.
 Dr. Galson joined the University of Pittsburgh School of Medicine faculty in 2002.

-The main theme of Dr. Galson’s research has been to investigate the regulation of differentiation starting from identifying the key transcriptional regulators outwards to reveal the important signal transduction pathways.
+The main theme of Dr. Galson’s research has been to investigate the regulation of differentiation starting from identifying key transcriptional regulators, then expanding outwards to reveal the important signal transduction pathways and also inwards to alteration of chromatin structure.
 Her laboratory uses this theme to reveal novel pathways utilized in pathological bone diseases, such as Paget’s disease of bone and Multiple Myeloma bone disease, which may provide new therapeutic targets.
 Her current studies focus on the:

-Mechanism by which Measles virus nucleocapsid protein (MVNP), which contributes to Paget’s disease of bone, activates cellular genes and alters osteoclast differentiation
+Mechanisms used by Measles virus nucleocapsid protein (MVNP), which contributes to Paget’s disease of bone, to activate cellular genes and alter osteoclast differentiation

 Mechanism by which multiple myeloma suppresses osteoblast differentiation by inducing Gfi1-mediated epigenetic repression of Runx2

-Roles of Gfi1 in regulating osteoblast and osteoclast differentiation
+Roles of Gfi1 and EZH2 in regulating osteoblast and osteoclast differentiation and responses to pathological signals

 Roles of IKK family members TBK1, IKKε, and optineurin in inflammatory bone diseases